mooseman/cfoogol/README.txt

 While looking around for public-domain parsers and interpreters, I found this neat little compiler from comp.sources.misc (volume 42).
-When you compile fc.c, you'll get lots of warnings but the code does compile successfully, producing an executable, and the executable works too - compiling a foogol program and emitting C code.
+When you compile fc.c, you'll get a few warnings but the code does compile successfully, producing an executable, and the executable works too - compiling a foogol program and emitting C code.

 Note - the "cb" part (to make the emitted code more readable) doesn't seem to work, but that's only a fairly minor thing.

 This compiler was written by Per Lindberg (with changes by John Cowan).
+Header file "fc.h" added by Andy Elvey.
  The original README from comp.misc.sources is shown below.
 *****************************************************************************

-README.txt 					Last modified: 2010-09-18
+README.txt 					Last modified: 2010-09-19

 			The FOOGOL-IV compiler